-Yes, once a year, normally on the anniversary of your application you will be sent a renewal form, which you must complete and return within 28 days.
-If you fail to return the form we will be assume you no longer require housing and your application will be cancelled accordingly.
+Yes, applicants will be notified to renew their application either six monthly or annually depending on their banding and circumstances.
+This must be completed via our online renewal form within 28 days.
+You must also provide evidence of your current circumstances and financial situation at this time.
+If you fail to return the form within the time frame we will assume you no longer require housing and your application will be cancelled accordingly.
 You will be notified of this in writing.

-For more information on how to bid click here
+For instructions on how to bid click here

 You will be able to express an interest in a maximum of three properties each week.
-However, you will only be able to express interest in properties that are suitable for your household's needs.
+However, you will only be able to express interest in properties that you are eligible for.

 Yes, when you bid for a property you will be told where you are in the queue.
 This is likely to change over the course of the cycle due to other people bidding for the same property.
-Please be aware that this information may not be accurate because the Council operates a lettings plan.
-This means all bands can bid for properties but we prioritise for a single band.
-For example, a property may be prioritised for band C, but band A and B applicants can also bid.
-We will consider bids by Band C applicants first and only if there is no suitable band C applicant we will consider bids from other bands.
+Please be aware that this information may not be accurate because although we may prioritise a property for a particular band, applicants in other bands can also place a bid for example a property may be prioritised for band C, but band B and band D applicants can also bid.
+We will consider bids by Band C applicants first and only if there are no suitable band C applicants we will consider bids from other bands.

 You can use information about your queue position to decide to withdraw your bid for one property and bid for a different property for which you are higher placed in the queue.
 You can do this at any time before the closing date.
 But please beware that your queue position may not be a true reflection of your position.